qgis/QGIS-Plugins-Website/.github/PULL_REQUEST_TEMPLATE.md

 If this is a pull request that adds new functionality which needs documentation, give an especially detailed explanation.
 In this case, start with a short abstract and then write some text that can be copied 1:1 to the documentation in the best case.

-Also mention if you think this PR needs to be backported.
-And list relevant or fixed issues.

 ----